pantheon-systems/documentation/source/content/guides/wordpress-pantheon/04-wordpress-launch-check.md

 ## Run Launch Check Manually

-You can manually perform a site audit using WP Launch Check from the command line using [Terminus](/terminus).
+You can manually perform a site audit with WP Launch Check from the command line using [Terminus](/terminus).

 1. Run the following command: